Marco-Furlan/Projects/Environmental Sound Classification/readme.md

 - a parallel CNN,

 - a vision transformer, which applies self-attention on fixed-size patches of the spectrogram.

+All models were **trained from scratch, without use of pretrained models or external datasets**.

 Here I leave the [report](report.pdf) and the [presentation code](presentation.ipynb), if you are interested in the full codes they are shared [here](https://github.com/ivankrstev7/Environmental_Sound_Classification).